RyanChinSang/LeagueLatency/README.md

     `Python 2.7.12 (v2.7.12:d33e0cf91556, Jun 27 2016, 15:24:40) [MSC v.1500 64 bit (AMD64)] on win32
     Type "help", "copyright", "credits" or "license" for more information.` then, congratulations!
+    (NB: If Python sub-versions change fairly frequently, so yours may read 'Python 2.7.13' etc. - all the same!)
     2. If the message is:
     `'python' is not recognized as an internal or external command, operable program or batch file.﻿` then, go to **Step 1: 3.
 2.**